Applications now open for our Empower Her Journey program

 During COVID, Koori Kulcha provided over 500 pro-bono meals per week to Indigenous communities in the Illawarra Wingecarribee region of NSW and Western Sydney.

-Learning Design and Development by Kat Henaway
+Learning Design & Event Co-Design by Kat Henaway

 2017 Emerging Indigenous Executive Leaders Program